-- The Practice of Qualitative Research in Migration Studies: Ethical Issues as a Methodological Challenge, Special Issue edited by Ricard Zapata-Barrero and Evren Yalaz (forthcoming in Qualitative Research Journal).
+- The Practice of Qualitative Research in Migration Studies: Ethical Issues as a Methodological Challenge, Qualitative Research Journal, Volume 20 Issue 3 (2020) - Special Issue edited by Ricard Zapata-Barrero and Evren Yalaz.

 - Key Normative and Descriptive Concepts in Migration Studies, volume edited by Ricard Zapata-Barrero, Dirk Jacobs and Riva Kastoryano.

 - Migration Research in a Digitized World: Using Innovative Technology to tackle Methodological Challenges, volume edited by Steffen Pötzschke and Sebastian Rinken, IMISCOE Research Series, Springer.